amitmerchant1990/reverie/_posts/2022-03-18-Proteomics_and_Machine_Learning.md

 excerpt: Proteomics and Machine Learning is an explosive combination.
 Explosive in the sense of rapidly expanding and with far-reaching impact.
 ---

 Proteomics and Machine Learning is an explosive combination.
 Explosive in the sense of rapidly expanding and with far-reaching impact.
-This became evident in a [Lorentz Center Workshop](https://www.lorentzcenter.nl/proteomics-and-machine-learning.html) on the topic held in Leiden March 14-18, 2022.
+This became evident in a [Lorentz Center Workshop](https://www.lorentzcenter.nl/proteomics-and-machine-learning.html) on the topic held in Leiden March 14-18, 2022, co-organized with Viktoria Dorfer, Lennart Martens and Benjamin Neely.

 ![Workshop_Poster]({{magnuspalmblad.github.io}}/assets/proteomics-and-machine-learning-poster-pic-x300.jpg)